 These days many people wish to make the funeral a special celebration of someone’s life, and the ceremony or service has become much more personalised and individual.

-At Gee & Hickton Funeral Services our funeral directors have been involved in guiding many families through numerous personal remembrances where people want to do things differently, with special meaning to the deceased and to his or her family and friends.
+At Gee & Hickton Funeral Directors our funeral directors have been involved in guiding many families through numerous personal remembrances where people want to do things differently, with special meaning to the deceased and to his or her family and friends.